Task 1 / Exercises

 -Entrusted task to Alcuin of York.

--Rewrote the texts using both majuscules (uppercase), minuscule,
+-Rewrote the texts using both majuscules (uppercase), minuscule, capitalization, and punctuation.

 -The humanistic script in Italy is based on Alcuin's minuscule.